trainees123/Phase-1/Azure_storage.md

 Fill the following required fields:

-- Project details:
+- **Project details:**
   - Subscription
   - Resource group

     (A resource group is a  logical container that holds related resources for an Azure solution.)

-- Instance details:
+- **Instance details:**
   - Storage Account Name

    (The name must be unique across all existing storage account names in Azure.
 It must have 3 to 24 characters and can contain only lowercase letters and numbers.) ure.
 It must be 3 to 24 characters long, a

   - Location

   - Performance: There are two available options-
-     a.
-Standard: backed by magnetic drives and provide the lowest cost per GB; best for bulk storage or where data is accessed infrequently.
+     - Standard: backed by magnetic drives and provide the lowest cost per GB; best for bulk storage or where data is accessed infrequently.
-     b.
-Premium: Backed by solid state drives and offer consistent, low-latency performance.
+     - Premium: Backed by solid state drives and offer consistent, low-latency performance.
 Can only be used with Azure virtual machine disks.

 This setting can not be changed after the storage account is created.

   - Acount kind:  Three types are available
-    a.
-General-purpose v2 accounts: Basic storage account type for blobs, files, queues, and tables.
+    - General-purpose v2 accounts: Basic storage account type for blobs, files, queues, and tables.
        Recommended for most scenarios using Azure Storage.
-    b.
-General-purpose v1 accounts: Legacy account type for blobs, files, queues, and tables.
+    - General-purpose v1 accounts: Legacy account type for blobs, files, queues, and tables.
 Use general purpose v2 accounts instead when possible.
-    c.
-Blob storage accounts: Blob-only storage accounts.
+    - Blob storage accounts: Blob-only storage accounts.
 Use general-purpose v2 accounts instead when possible.

  - Replication: Replication options for a storage account include:
-    a.
-Locally-redundant storage(LRS): A simple, low-cost replication strategy.
+    - Locally-redundant storage(LRS): A simple, low-cost replication strategy.
 Data is replicated within a single storage scale unit.
-    b.
-Zone-redundant storage (ZRS): Replication for high availability and durability.
+    - Zone-redundant storage (ZRS): Replication for high availability and durability.
 Data is replicated synchronously across three availability zones.
-    c.
-Geo-redundant storage (GRS): Cross-regional replication to protect against region-wide unavailability.
+    - Geo-redundant storage (GRS): Cross-regional replication to protect against region-wide unavailability.
-    d.
-Read-access geo-redundant storage (RA_GRS): Cross-regional replication with read access to the replica.
+    - Read-access geo-redundant storage (RA_GRS): Cross-regional replication with read access to the replica.

   - Access tier:  There are two available access tier options-
-    a.
-Hot Access tier:  suitable for frequently accessed data.
+    - Hot Access tier:  suitable for frequently accessed data.
-    b.
-Cool Access tier:  suitable for infrequently accessed data.
+    - Cool Access tier:  suitable for infrequently accessed data.

 The Archive access tier can be set only at the blob level and not for the entire storage account.